Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Periodic-hill flow

 For the higher $Re_b=37000$, Figure \ref{fig:phill_37000_velmag} demonstrates that the GJP does not change the physics significantly when proceeding to a higher $Re_b$.
 At the same time, the wiggles are reduced as for the lower Reynolds number, but not completely suppressed either.
 Note that the wiggles are more difficult to see due to the higher mesh density.

-Figure \ref{fig:phill_37000_velmag_sepzone} shows a detailed view of the separation zone, showcasing the mentioned effect of the application of the GJP on the dissipation of the wiggles.
+To see the wiggles in detail, the bottom plots in each panel of Figure \ref{fig:phill_37000_velmag} show a detailed view around the starting point of the separation zone $x/h\in[0,1]$, $y/h\in[0.7,1.2]$, showcasing the mentioned effect of the application of the GJP on the dissipation of the wiggles, especially in the section $x/h\in[0,0.75]$ where the separation bubble starts to emerge.
 In particular, the details of the solution appears to be smoother inside the elements when applying GJP, especially for the Vreman model.
 It could be related to a loss of physical information or the advected structures from the wiggles do not exist in GJP cases.
 This phenomenon will be further discussed in Section \ref{sec:turb_channel_550_PSD} on WRLES of the turbulent channel flow.